sirius829/receipt-processor/Readme.md

 The Receipt Processor service accepts a JSON receipt via the **POST /receipts/process** endpoint and returns an ID.
 You can then retrieve the points awarded for that receipt by calling the **GET /receipts/{id}/points** endpoint.
-The points calculation is based on several rules (such as counting alphanumeric characters in the retailer's name, checking total amounts, bonus for certain item descriptions, etc.).
+The points calculation is based on several rules (such as counting alphanumeric characters in the retailer's name, checking total amounts, bonus for certain item descriptions, etc).

 ## API Specification